 Are you ready to buy the perfect summer shades?
 Or maybe you are looking for a pair of prescription eyeglasses that will fit flawlessly and add a sophisticated charm to your personality.
 Regardless of your reason for buying eyeglasses, it is important that you know your frame size to find the perfect sized frames.

 Apart from trying a whole bunch of glasses, luckily, there are some scientific methods available that you can use to gather your frame size information.
-This frame sizing guide is developed to help you understand how to measure your eyeglassesand choose a pair of eyeglasses that looks great and fits perfectly.
+This frame sizing guide is developed to help you understand how to measure your eyeglasses and choose a pair of eyeglasses that look great and fit perfectly.

 Step 1: Know the Size of Your Old Pair of Glasses

 If you’re comfortable wearing your old pair of prescription glasses or sunglasses and are looking for an exact replacement, you may get one quite easily by measuring the dimensions of your existing shades or glasses.
 Usually, this frame size information is printed on the inside of the bridge or left temple — the part of your frame that goes behind your left ear.
 You should be able to find four different numbers, with each of them indicating the size of a particular component of your frame.

 - The first number represents the width or size of the lenses.

 - The second number indicates the bridge size.